 • Create a scalable design language that will work over multiple product sizes.

-• To create a strong visual element that is also functional- A light signature.
+• Create a strong visual element that is also functional- A light signature.

 • Emphasize best-class audio performance.